Daniel304/magento2-social-login/README.md

 ## IMPLEMENT SOCIAL LOGIN ON YOUR MOBILE APP
 If you have a mobile app integrated with Magento REST API which want to have Social Login implemented.
 Currently tested for Facebook and Google login.
+Currently only working if user previously used the social login on website.
+Currently the social info not yet collected from the target social provider.

-The url endpoint is:
+The url endpoint is: POST **/V1/integration/customer/social_token**

-POST **/V1/integration/customer/social_token**

 You required to send the **social_id** and **social_type** form field.